robertzk/lockbox/README.md

 is that lockbox believes you should spend a specific amount of time thinking about dependencies: none.

-To get started, just write a lockfile.yml (TODO: explain format) and execute
+To get started, just write a lockfile.yml (see an example below) and execute

 ```r
 lockbox::lockbox("lockfile.yml")